Consult with Sanford Horowitz, experienced DUI defense attorney in Santa Barbara, CA

 - Substantial fines and costs

 It can also affect your ability to gain employment or a place to live.
-Sanford Horowitz Criminal Defense has the experience you want when it comes to DUI defense.
+Sanford Horowitz Criminal Defense, P.C. has the experience you want when it comes to DUI defense.
 Call 805-452-7214 today to schedule a consultation about your DUI case in Santa Barbara, CA.

 We’ll fight for the best outcome in your case